LucasCossard/molpal/README.md

 ```

 ## 📝 Notebooks 📝
-In the notebooks file, we provide the notebook we used to carry out our various experiments in order to observe the effects of:
+In the notebooks file, we provide 3 notebooks we used to carry out our various experiments in order to observe the effects of:

+1️⃣ Notebook:
 - UCB & Score correlation
 - Initialization size
 - UCB & β study
 - Acquisition function on active learning
 - Diversity
 - UCB & Score correlation on an Artficial 10k dataset

+2️⃣ Notebook:
+- Generate an Artficial 10k dataset usign HTS

+3️⃣ Notebook:
-- UMAP
+- UMAP for Enamine50k

 ## 📗 License 📕
 This project and Molpal software used are licensed under the MIT License.